 - issue a certificate (“Certificate of Termination”) terminating the arrangement by reason of the breach; and/or

 - present a petition for the individual’s bankruptcy

-The best one, if it is acceptable, is for the IP to propose that your creditors accept that your IVA has been completed on the basis of the money you have already paid, so your remaining debts will be written off.
-This is more likely to be agreed the closer you are to the end of your IVA – in your last year it is very likely, in your first year it isn’t going to happen.
+This is more likely to be agreed if the closer you are to the end of your IVA.
+In your last year it is very likely, in your first year it isn’t going to happen.

-Could a relative or someone else make an offer to settle the IVA?
+Could a relative or your partner make an offer to settle the IVA?
 Read How much should I offer to settle my IVA early? if you think this might be an option.

 If you have a house with equity, you may want to consider selling the house to end the IVA.
 If one of the reasons you have financial problems is the high cost of your mortgage or secured loan, this could be a good idea.
 But read Can I sell my house to end my IVA? which looks at how this should be done and the possible problems.